 Introduction to the Ecosystem

-London startup ecosystem has grown by leaps and bounds in the last few years.
-Dopplr, TweetDeck, Fotango, Songkick were some of the first successes of the city and currently it houses over 1000 startups.
+The London startup ecosystem has grown by leaps and bounds in the last few years.
+Dopplr, TweetDeck, Fotango, Songkick were some of the first successes of the city and currently, it houses over 1000 startups.

 Startups that made news

-- TransferWise (@TransferWise): With funding from Index Ventures, Seedfund, SV Angel and a couple more investors, TransferWise is believed to be disrupting Europe.
-Its aim is to cut out banks, by enabling customers to send money abroad more affordably.
+- TransferWise (@TransferWise): With funding from Index Ventures, Seedfund, SV Angel, and a couple more investors, TransferWise is believed to be disrupting Europe.
+Its aim is to cut out banks, by enabling customers to send money abroad more affordable.
 Its founder Taavet Hinrikus was one of the first ten employees of Skype, and is well-experienced in building a successful startup.

 - RolePoint (@RolePoint): The startup helps companies match relevant jobs with potential candidates in the social networks of its current employees.
 It is backed by stellar investors such as Yuri Milner and Eric Schmidt’s Innovation Endeavors.
 By using RolePoint’s technology companies are known to have saved $250,000 in recruiters’ fees.